rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 ### A console example:
 > ![audioeventexample](https://raw.githubusercontent.com/rwynx/audio-overriding-northstar/main/Images/audioeventeample.png)

-### Some other examples: If you use grapple on a surface, the impact sound will be something else.
-(Just in case if you ever want to change them too.)
+### All weapons, boosts, tacticals have different events IDs on different surfaces.
+That's why you must identify the exact event/s.
+Impact examples based on Grapple:
 * Concrete impact: **"concrete_grapple_impact_1p_vs_3p"**
 * Solidmetal impact: **"solidmetal_grapple_extract_1p_vs_3p"**
 * Dirt impact: **"dirt_grapple_impact_1p_vs_3p"**
 * Wood impact: **"wood_grapple_impact_1p_vs_3p"**

-Like I said, all weapons and boosts have different events IDs on different surfaces.
-That's why you must identify the exact event/s.

 **NOTE:** "ns_print_played_sounds 1" will show you every event ID.
 Not just in-match ones.
-* For example the sound when you move the cursor to an option it will be "menu_focus", and clicking sound will be "menu_accept" or main menu music "mainmenu_music"
+* For example the sound when you move the cursor to an option it will be **"menu_focus"**, and clicking sound will be **"menu_accept"** or main menu music **"mainmenu_music"**
+* After every sound, you can check the console to **identify** it.
-* These are just couple of them, you can find any EventID and change them with the method I will explain here.
+* These are just couple of them, you can find any **EventID** and change them with the method I will explain here.

-## • It's time to make the mod itself.
+## • STEP 2
-When you successfully identified your event, and i assume you have your sound file ready.
+When you successfully identified your event and have the audio file/s ready.
+It's time to making it.

 First of all, mod folder must contain "audio" folder and "mod.json" If you don't know how to make a mod.json, you can just download one of the sound mods and edit, or just copy this template and edit it.